adafruit/Adafruit_GPS/README.md

 # Adafruit_GPS [![Build Status](https://travis-ci.com/adafruit/Adafruit_GPS.svg?branch=master)](https://travis-ci.com/adafruit/Adafruit_GPS)

+> **Warning**
+>
+> This library assumes that only valid, supported NMEA sentences are parsed.
+> Parsing invalid or unsupported NMEA sentences may result in memory corruption and/or unhandled faults & exceptions!

 This is the Adafruit GPS library - the ultimate GPS library for the ultimate GPS module!